lovingmytummy/lovingmytummy.github.io/content/recipe/invisible_apple_cake/index.md

 side_image: ./images/aigen.jpeg
 ---

+## Preparation
 1. Peel the apples and slice them very thinly.
 2. In a bowl, combine the flour, sugar, baking powder, oil, eggs, and milk.
 Mix until smooth.
 3. Gently fold in the apple slices.
 4. Grease and flour a baking pan, then pour the batter into the pan.
 5. Bake at 180°C (350°F) until golden brown, about 30-40 minutes.
 6. Once cooled, dust with powdered sugar or cinnamon for garnish.

+## Information
+**Unsichtbare Apfelkuchen (Invisible Apple Cake)** is a unique German dessert that features a large volume of thinly sliced apples combined with just enough light batter to hold the shape of the cake after baking.
+The name "invisible" comes from the way the apples seem to disappear into the dough during baking, creating a visually striking and delicately layered cake.
+This results in a cake where the apples are the star, providing a soft, tender texture and a naturally sweet flavor, with the thin batter serving to bind the apples together without overpowering them.
+The cake is surprisingly different from traditional apple cakes due to its emphasis on the fruit, making it both visually appealing and deliciously light.

 ---